marianina8/workshop/session1/examples/example6/README.md

-# Example 6 - JSON to YAML File Converter
+# Example 6 - Refactor code to use modularization

 This simple CLI requests input for a file that's contents match a specific format structure: